addyosmani/backbone-fundamentals/README.md

 ###Namespacing

-When learning how to use Backbone, one important area that is very commonly overlooked in tutorials is namespacing.
-If you already have experience with how to namespace in JavaScript, the following section will provide some advice on how to specifically apply concepts you know to Backbone, however I will also be covering explanations for beginners to ensure everyone is on the same page.
+When learning how to use Backbone, an important and commonly area overlooked by tutorials is namespacing.
+If you already have experience with namespacing in JavaScript, the following section will provide some advice on how to specifically apply concepts you know to Backbone, however I will also be covering explanations for beginners to ensure everyone is on the same page.

 ####What is namespacing?